Mike Duffey: Ohio House of Representatives

 When incumbent Representative Kevin Bacon decided to run for the state Senate seat being vacated by David Goodman, Duffey entered the race to replace him.
-After being uncontested in the Republican primary, Duffey went on to face Democrat David Robinson in the general election.
+Uncontested in the Republican primary, Duffey faced Democrat David Robinson in the general election.
 With Bacon out of the race, Democrats saw the 21st District as one of their top pick-ups of the cycle.
-In the end, the race proved to be one of the closest in the state in 2010, with Duffey besting Robinson by only 377 votes.
+The race proved to be one of the closest in the state in 2010: Duffey bested Robinson by 377 votes.

-He was sworn into his first term on January 3, 2011, and served as a member of the Finance and Appropriations Committee; the Financial Institutions, Housing, and Urban Development Committee; the Health and Aging Committee; and the Local Government Committee.
+He was sworn in on January 3, 2011, and served as a member of the Finance and Appropriations Committee; the Financial Institutions, Housing, and Urban Development Committee; the Health and Aging Committee; and the Local Government Committee.
 He was also a member of the Joint Committee on Agency Rule Review.

 Duffey won reelection to his seat in 2012 with 52.13% of the vote over Democrat Donna O'Connor.

-House Initiatives and Positions
+Actions

-In his freshman term, Duffey's legislation to privatize oversight of the Department of Development, a major campaign plank of Governor John Kasich, has been slated for early action in the House.
+In his freshman term, Duffey offered legislation to privatize oversight of the state's Department of Development, a major campaign plank of Governor John Kasich.
 Duffey described the bill as a "framework" for a program that would be updated after six months with input from the DOD director.
 "Unlike a government agency, a private economic development corporation can move at the same speed as private industry, respond to changing markets and partner with the private sector," he said.
 "This, in turn, increases the likelihood of job creation in our state."

-A supporter of S.B.
-5 which limits collective bargaining for public employees, Duffey voted for its passage out of the Ohio House of Representatives.
-With a referendum pending that aims to overturn the passed measure, Duffey has said opponents will have a difficult time persuading voters to overturn a law that "is a restoration of power to the taxpayers and to the voters."
+Duffy voted for S.B.
+5, which limits collective bargaining for public employees, out of the Ohio House.
+When a referendum was offered to overturn the measure, Duffey said opponents would have a difficult time persuading voters to overturn a law that "is a restoration of power to the taxpayers and to the voters."

 Duffey, while an opponent of the estate tax, has questioned the timing of its abolishment, citing the drastic cuts that are already taking place on the local level.
 Over 80% of estate tax revenue goes to local government.

+Publications

+Duffey contributed to Project 2025.
+He is thanked for his contribution to Chapter 2: "Executive Office of the President of the United States".